redhat-appstudio-qe/perf-monitoring/README.md

 -  `cd` to  [secret.yaml](https://github.com/redhat-appstudio-qe/perf-monitoring/blob/main/grafana/deploy/base/secret.yaml "secret.yaml")
 - Run `oc apply`

-This commands configures the secret
+These commands will help in configuring the secret

 ##### After configuring the secrets
 Import grafana component to RHTAP

 # Upload metrics data to this application

-Once this application is deployed, the next step is to upload the data to push gateway
+Once this application is deployed, the next step is to upload the data to push the gateway

 - Initialize an object for `NewMetricController` with the `Pushgateway URL`